Learning is a lifelong process and mistakes are not only guaranteed, but necessary for growth.

 Here are some ways in which I hold myself accountable in regard to knowledge, skills, and ethics:

-• I regularly pursue continuing education in the areas of occupational therapy, dog behavior and training, human mental health, telehealth best practices, neurodivergence and ADHD/Autism, allyship and decolonization practices, sensory processing and Sensory integration, Interoception, and Polyvagal Theory.
+I regularly pursue continuing education in the areas of occupational therapy, embodiment and somatics, dog behavior and training, human mental health, telehealth best practices, neurodivergence and ADHD/Autism, allyship and decolonization practices, sensory processing and Sensory Integration, Interoception, and Polyvagal Theory.

 Notable continuing education that I am currently or have engaged in:

-• The Occupational Therapy Code of Ethics that informs my practice.
+• The Occupational Therapy Code of Ethics informs my practice.

 I was a Certified Dog Behavior Consultant through the International Association of Animal Behavior Consultants from Aug 2021 through Aug 2024.
-I have recently divested from this certification and organization due to their lack of ability to firmly take a stance against using punishment as a behavior change tool.
+I did not renew this certification due to difficulties getting CEU’s approved and lack of support from the organization.

 • I believe that we are each responsible for our mental health and healing.